Who is this event for?

 Will there be alcohol there?
 Can I bring my own?

 We won’t be providing alcohol at Moab Base Camp, but you are welcome to bring your own beverages of choice.
-Only attendees 21 and over are allowed to consume alcoholic beverages at this event.

 Still can’t find an answer?